drvinceknight/Nashpy/docs/discussion/normal-form-games.rst

 4. Alice and Bob both watch a comedy: Alice receives a utility of 2 and Bob a utility of 3.

-This particular example is referred to as the "battle of the sexes" and will be represented using two matrices.
+This particular example will be represented using two matrices.

 :math:`A` will represent the utilities of Alice: